jmcinerney/enketo-express-oc/doc/oc-api.md

 Loads a record headlessly, adds autoqueries and submits.

-TODO: describe completeness, if applicable to the API => https://github.com/kobotoolbox/enketo-express/issues/972

 Otherwise, use like [POST /instance](http://apidocs.enketo.org/v2/#/post-instance) (without `return_url` and `go_to` parameters)

 ### DELETE /instance